gavin-bulthuis/Gavin-Bulthuis/README.md

 Developed @sportsnationco a profitable sports analytics social media business from the ground up.

-Contributed to major football analytics business success The 33rd Team, National Football League, and Pro Football Focus.
+Contributed to major football analytics business success with The 33rd Team, National Football League, and Pro Football Focus.

 Managed analytics and created content for Barstool’s 2M+ follower network and drove impactful social media campaigns on campus.